oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

   10 description      String optional
 ```

-This schema reflects the original JSON schema with regard to field type and
+The JADN schema reflects the original JSON schema with regard to field type and
-optionality but also highlights multiple opportunities for fine tuning:
+optionality but also presents multiple opportunities for fine tuning:

 1) The `startDate`, `endDate`, `url`, and `recurrenceDate` fields could have
    validation keywords applied to limit their content to appropriate values
-   (this is also be possible in JSON schema but was not included in the
+   (this is also possible in JSON schema but was not included in the original
-   original example)
+   example)
 2) The `duration` field could be changed to an `Integer` representing duration
    in a time unit (e.g., minutes) to simplify automated processing
 3) Guidance could be provided for the format of the recurrenceRule field
 4) The automatically generated `"$Root"` name for record in the schema could be
-   changed to something more meaningful
+   changed to something more meaningful (e.g., `Event`)
 5) Comments could be added to fields that lack them to further clarify their
    intent